 ECA has developed strong relationships with key stakeholders in European football, notably the two governing bodies, UEFA and FIFA.
-Over the years, ECA managed to ensure that club representatives are directly involved in the decision-making process linked to matters impacting the professional club game.
+Over the years, ECA has managed to ensure that club representatives are directly involved in the decision-making process linked to matters impacting the professional club game.
 Through the involvement of club representatives in various UEFA and FIFA bodies, the voice of European clubs is heard and properly taken into account.
-A milestone was reached in 2017, as two club representatives were formally accepted as full members in the UEFA Executive Committee.
+A milestone was reached in 2017, as two club representatives were formally accepted as full members in the UEFA Executive Committee, a situation which continues to this day.

 ECA Representation on UEFA Executive Committee